We're live on Product Hunt right now! Come support our launch

 At Rockset, Shruti tells us, customers get access to real-time metrics showing activity and performance data, “Not only does the customer have more confidence in the product, but they’re also able to visualize the usage, understand it, analyze it, and make decisions to optimize it,” she explains.

-These actionable insights encourage users to get more out of the platform and keep using it, which in turn boosts retention.
-That’s the reason customer-facing analytics makes it onto a lot of product teams’ roadmaps, and why many teams opt to use embedded analytics tools to help deliver value to the user.
+These actionable insights encourage users to get more out of the platform and keep using it, boosting retention.
+That’s why customer-facing analytics makes it onto many product teams’ roadmaps and why many teams opt to use embedded analytics tools to help deliver value to the user.

 3. Create shareable content